TanyaChandrakar27/Smart_PPE_Detection_system_using_YOLOv8/README.md

 ## 📌 Description

-The Smart PPE Detection System is a computer vision project that detects whether workers are wearing Personal Protective Equipment (PPE) such as helmets and safety vests.
+The Smart PPE Detection System is a computer vision-based project that detects whether workers are wearing Personal Protective Equipment (PPE) such as helmets and safety vests.

 This system uses the YOLOv8 object detection model to identify people and safety gear in images.
 It aims to improve safety compliance in environments like construction sites where accidents can occur if proper protective equipment is not used.

+This project focuses on applying a pre-trained model to a real-world problem rather than training a model from scratch.

 ---

 ## 🎯 Problem Statement

-On construction sites, workers often do not follow safety rules like wearing helmets and vests, which increases the risk of accidents.
+On construction sites, workers often fail to follow safety rules like wearing helmets and vests, which increases the risk of accidents.

 ---